-ADIB remains one of the most liquid banks in the UAE with a healthy customer financing-to-deposits ratio of 76.5%.
-This is primarily due to our strong customer base that generates good growth in current and savings accounts.
-This has also helped the bank maintain one of the lowest cost of funds in the UAE banking
+ADIB maintained its position as one of the most liquid financial institutions in the UAE with a healthy customer financing-to-deposits ratio of 78.4%.
+This is primarily due to our strong customer base that generates excellent growth in current and savings accounts.
+This has also helped the bank maintain one of the lowest cost of funds in the UAE banking industry.